 I put my phone down and went to grab a plug.
 And then, the strangest thing happened.
 My iPhone started to charge.

 I didn’t try this first because I didn’t know my iPhone has this capability.
-As it turns out, iPhones have had wireless charging functionality for a while.
+As it turns out, many iPhones have wireless charging functionality.